Predictions for photon-jet correlations at forward rapidities in heavy-ion collisions: Acknowledgements

 \section{Acknowledgements}

 SPA acknowledges funding from grant agreement PAN.BFD.S.BDN.612.022.2021-PASIFIC 1, QGPAnatomy and Physics for Future (P4F) Project No. 101081515, PEAKIN.
 This work received funding from the European Union’s Horizon 2020 research and innovation program under the Maria Sklodowska-Curie grant agreement No.\ 847639 and the Polish Ministry of Education and Science.
 This work received funding from the Horizon Europe Programme, HORIZON-MSCA-2021-COFUND-01 call by the European Research Executive Agency.
-KK acknowledges the support of the European Union’s Horizon 2020 research and innovation programme under grant agreement No.\ 824093.
+KT acknowledges the partial support by (NCN) grant 2023/50/A/ST2/00224.
 This work received funding from the European Union’s Horizon 2020 research and innovation programme under the Maria Sk{\l}odowska-Curie grant agreement No.\ 847639 and from the Polish Ministry of Education and Science.
 The research of MR has been supported by the Polish National Science Centre (NCN) grant no.\ DEC-2021/05/X/ST2/01340.
 The research of WP has been supported in part by a grant from the Priority Research Area (DigiWorld) under the Strategic Programme Excellence Initiative at the Jagiellonian University in Krakow, Poland.